Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 - **The company:**

-Between my first and second year at Telecom SudParis I made an internship of two month at Arteria, a subsidiary of RTE.
+Between my first and second year at Telecom SudParis I made an **internship of two month at Arteria**, a subsidiary of RTE.
 This start-up of 15 employees aim to make profitable the infrastructures of RTE, by rehabilitating electrical pylons, and **deploying optical fibers and an IoT (Internet of Things) network**.